infoqualitylab/Visualization_Tools/Workshops_and_Outlines/VOSviewer_Workshop/VOSviewer_Outline.md

 # Learning VOSviewer, a quick introduction

 ## Background
-VOSviewer is a software tool for constructing and visualizing bibliometric networks.
+"VOSviewer is a software tool for constructing and visualizing bibliometric networks.
 These networks may for instance include journals, researchers, or individual publications, and they can be constructed based on citation, bibliographic coupling, co-citation, or co-authorship relations.
-VOSviewer also offers text mining functionality that can be used to construct and visualize co-occurrence networks of important terms extracted from a body of scientific literature.
+VOSviewer also offers text mining functionality that can be used to construct and visualize co-occurrence networks of important terms extracted from a body of scientific literature." - http://www.vosviewer.com/

 ## Installation
 **Note:** You MUST have a version of Java installed on your computer to run this program.
 If you need to download Java, it can be installed by opening the following link: https://www.java.com/en/download/</br>